ArashPartow/exprtk/readme.txt

 The C++ Mathematical Expression Library  (ExprTk) is a simple to  use, easy  to  integrate and  extremely  efficient mathematical  expression parsing and  evaluation engine.
-The parsing  engine supports  various kinds of  functional, logic  processing semantics  and is  very easily extendible.
+The parsing  engine supports  various kinds of functional and logic  processing semantics and is very easily extendible.